efredericks/CloudAppsDev/_posts/5-Geographic.md

 > Figure 6: Google Cloud - Regions and Storage

 Another major concern lies in exporting your data to other countries.
 We'll talk about that in the next section.

+Here's a demo on load balancing!
+Try it out for some experience with the `gcloud compute` shell command (plus load balancing).
+  This demo is based on this link: [https://codelabs.developers.google.com/codelabs/cloud-webapp-hosting-gce](https://codelabs.developers.google.com/codelabs/cloud-webapp-hosting-gce)

+> Module video: [Load Balancing Demo (1/2) [10:38]](https://youtu.be/oawtW7W_T9U)
+> Module video: [Load Balancing Demo (2/2) [10:59]](https://youtu.be/NjX1B5eOqic)

 ### Export Controls